 Monitor prices for your products and competitors, and do this across the channel.
 What are the trends?
 What do you need to be aware of?

 Due to the flexibility of this channel, similarly to promotions, there is the opportunity to test pricing and see the impact on sales.
 You can test different strategies and monitor the effect.
 Combining pricing and promotions testing could significantly enhance your understanding and inform future strategies and tactics.

 Online is a growing channel, which is set to explode.
 Using some of the disciplines utilised so well in traditional stores is the way to establish a solid base.
-Keep at the forefront of trends and use the tactics that are available.
+Keep at the forefront of trends and use the available tactics.
 Make shopper insights as important here as elsewhere and add value to your retailers, helping them thrive.

-- Set up all products diligently, time spent here will reap rewards later.
+- Set up all products diligently.
+Time spent here will reap the rewards later.

 - Identify where you want to play – not all retailers are equal.

 - Use test and learn to create new insights that will inform your strategies and tactics.

 - Set KPIs and monitor (even if the data is not yet available).